-Fantasy and magical realism have long been a genre I feel at home in.
+Fantasy and magical realism have long been a genre I feel at home in but I am not personally into sparkly vampires.
+I love wonderous creatures and secret realms a breath away from the mundane.
 The reader can both escape the ‘real world’ and question daily realities, observing the familiar from new perspectives.
-I am not personally into sparkly vampires.
-I am talking wonderous creatures and secret realms a breath away from the mundane.
 The pages of my favourite novels have taken me on uncharted journeys with people we all feel we know.
-Many authors of this genre seem to be world-wise, mischievous and determinedly innocent but never naive.
-Many appear to have experienced much while refusing to completely grow up.
+Many authors of this genre appear to have experienced much while refusing to completely grow up.
 This is a state of mind and sense of purpose I relate to.
 Fantasy is a genre open to a lot of great fan fiction.
-In fact, many writers today cut their teeth this way, from Paul Cornell to Sarah Rees Brennam; Whovians, Sherlockians and Hogwarts Alumni abound in both popular fiction and quietly industrious imaginations.
+Many fantasty writers today have even cut their teeth this way, from Paul Cornell to Sarah Rees Brennam; Whovians, Sherlockians and Hogwarts Alumni abound in both popular fiction and quietly industrious imaginations.

 This fantastical journey began in a less fantastic way.
 The project started in part as an exercise to get my ability to type and speak back, after a time when I’d not been able to speak or write much.
 (It’s a neurological thing.
 I have complex disabilities and chronic conditions.)
 Soon the characters were speaking for themselves and taking me on their adventures.
 They are always impatient with me, pushing me to catch up with them when I have to rest and when I cannot take that next step.
 Weaving words, whether into stories, poems or political rants, has always transported me, including after I lost the ability to walk unaided.
 String the right sentences together and you can go just about anywhere without the need to use your legs.
 The same is true for reading; there are old bookshops and libraries I would happily live in for weeks if I could.
 It’s my hope that the words I write can help transport others too.